Miracles (1986 film): Plot

 A prostitute (Barbara Whinnery) has just rejected a client.
 One of her heels gets stuck on the pavement.
 She leaves it there when she hears the police cars suddenly approaching her.
 The broken heel causes one of the police cars to swerve violently and a shot to go the wrong way.
 The police car crashes into a bank and is eventually driven to a halt in front of two bank robbers (Alejandro Bracho and Carlos Vendrell) who are caught red-handed trying to blow up the safe of the bank.
 The shot causes a cash machine to malfunction and release all its money on the head of the tramp (Eduardo Lugo) who was sleeping underneath, who in consequence becomes a rich man.

 Harry (Christopher Lloyd) was preparing the plane to take off the following day.
 As the police arrive shooting, he has to take off with Juan, Jean and Roger getting in the plane in a messy way.
 Juan gets wounded in an arm and Roger takes care of him.
 Juan, Jean and Roger seem to become friendly.
 Jean gets hold of the shotgun, but it's unloaded.

 Harry's plane is old-fashioned, rusty, and many instruments don't work well.
 Juan and Harry jump the plane with their chutes.
 Harry jumps on top of some Mexican police officers, and Harry says that a man and a woman dressed to the nines kidnapped him.
 That rings a bell with the Mexican police officers.

-Roger tries to drive the plane.
+Roger tries to fly the plane.
 He and his ex-wife end up talking about what caused their marriage to fail.
-At that moment, Roger says that he's "getting the hang of it" -meaning flying the plane- and they both laugh.
+At that moment, Roger says that he's "getting the hang of it"—meaning flying the plane—and they both laugh.
 Both engines die away, and they can't help but laugh about it.
 They have to go up to avoid a mountain, which causes a rock to fall away.
 That rock causes a landslide, which will kill a Mexican criminal (Mario Arreola) who had tied a young husband down and was about to rape the young wife.